• Skip to primary navigation

 Lots of tasty ingredients make up the components of this lasagna, but they're all very easy to pull together I've highlighted asparagus in this lasagna and complimented it with asparagus béchamel sauce, an easy tomato passata sauce, smokey Italian speck (some of it crispy-fried for extra flavor, and some regular) along with fresh balls of mozzarella and Grana Padano cheese.

-• spinach or plain lasagna egg noodles
+• Spinach lasagna noodles (or plain lasagna egg noodles)

-• fresh asparagus
+• Fresh asparagus

 • Italian Speck di Asiago

-• fresh mozzarella (or shredded mozzarella)
+• Fresh mozzarella (or shredded mozzarella)

-• Grana Padano cheese or Parmigiano Reggiano,
+• Grana Padano cheese (or Parmigiano Reggiano cheese)

 • Asparagus Béchamel